jupyter/telemetry/proposal/design.md

        retention.
 See some [sample code](https://www.mediawiki.org/wiki/Extension:EventLogging/Guide#Underlying_technology)
        to get a feel for how it is.

+   Thanks to Ori Livneh, one of the designers of this system, for conversations that have influenced how the Jupyter Telemetry system is being designed.

 * Mozilla's Telemetry system

   Firefox runs on a lot of browsers, and has a lot of very privacy conscious